sharafc/coding-guidelines/README.md

 | Encoding     | UTF-8          |
 | Line Endings | UNIX           |

-* Tabs are not to be used at all
+* Tabs are not to be used at all, use soft tabs with 4 spaces
 * Code is documentation.
-Comments are useful but should be removed by the delivering system (e.g. minify/uglify)
+Comments are useful, but should be removed by the delivering system (e.g. minify/uglify)
 * Prevent inline styles where possible.
 The only reasonable way is when changing styling by JavaScript
 * Deprecated markup/functionality should never be used

-### HTML

-The general standard is [HTML5](http://www.w3.org/TR/html5/) from W3C.
-A short comparison of the rules expanding the W3C rule set follows below.

-**Notation**

- * No layout tables.
-Tables only for their appropriate usage
- * Positioning of page elements only by CSS.
-No usage of blank gifs or the like
- * Write stringent code.
-For same page elements use the same containers and tags
- * Tags and attributes have to be written in lowercase
- * Always quote with double quotes (e.g. `<a href=””` )
- * standard attributes will never be explicitly written
- * all necessary attributes have to be filled with usable content (e.g. alt/title)

-### CSS

-The general standard is [CSS](http://www.w3.org/TR/CSS2/syndata.html) from W3C.

-**Notation**

- * The first letter of a class name is always lowercase, logical parts are separated by a dash, e.g. border-blue
- * Attributes have to be written in alphabetical order, starting with mixins
- * Color-codes have to be written hexadecimal and letters everything in lowercase (short form is appreciated)
- * Browser hacks are only allowed if really necessary  (e.g.. box model bug in IE6) most should be handled by a normalize style
- * CSS never replaces semantic (e.g. `<span class=”strong”>` never replaces `<strong>`)
- * Don’t use asterisk comments, they cause errors in less4J
- * Use IDs very carefully

-For a more in-depth definition please see the [CSS guidelines](css/).
+* Add new line at end of files
+* Trim trailing white space

 ### JavaScript